Illumina/IlluminaConnectedAnnotationsDocumentation/docs/introduction/getting-started-dragen.md

 ### Credentials

 Credentials are stored in a credentials JSON file.
-It will contain an Illumina API key to access the platform.
+It will contain an Illumina API key to access Illumina platform.
 To access premium data sources, there are two options
-1. DRAGEN users will use DRAGEN box serial number
+1. DRAGEN server users will use DRAGEN serial number
 2. DRAGEN cloud users will use their username and password

 #### Illumina API Key